 2Cellos - Thunderstruck

 Now this is how you cover Thunderstruck.
 2Cellos are two virtuoso Croatian cellists who do weird and wonderful things to pop and rock classics: Elton John is on record as saying that they’re the most exciting live act he’s witnessed since Jimi Hendrix.
-High praise, but he’s clearly not the only one smitten, as the duo’s take on this ‘DC favourite has now racked up almost 24 MILLION views on YouTube in the past six months.
+High praise, but he’s clearly not the only one smitten, as the duo’s take on this ‘DC favourite has now racked up over 216 MILLION views on YouTube since it was released in 2014.
 Blimey.

 Shakira - Back In Black

 Ever heard the title track of AC/DC’s biggest album rendered as a cool jazz standard?
-Neither had we, until we heard the version with which Columbian pop princess Shakira opened up her 2002⁄2003 Tour of the Mongoose.
-We’re pretty sure we won’t see Brian Johnson attempting those dance moves onstage anytime soon though…
+Neither had we, until we heard the version with which Columbian pop star Shakira opened up her 2002/2003 Tour Of The Mongoose.
+We’re pretty sure we won’t see Brian Johnson attempting those dance moves onstage anytime soon though.

 The King - Whole Lotta Rosie